Lx-Bao/MFDR-Net/README.md

 # MFDR-Net

-This repo is an official implementation of the *IFENet*.
+This repo is an official implementation of the *MFDR-Net*.
 **The code will be released after the acceptance of the paper.**